Tokyo Girls Collection

 Most of those who walk in the TGC runway are muses for fashion brands, and many of them are not professional fashion models.
 Recently, as of 2012, actress Yumiko Shaku walked in the Spring-Summer TGC show as the muse for gyaru fashion brand "Rady" by Shizuka Mutoh, a model known for appearing in the Koakuma Ageha magazine.

 The event is open not only to buyers and journalists, but also to the general public and incorporates live concerts by well-known artists, charity auctions as well as the Miss TGC Contest.
 The event is planned and sponsored by Branding Inc. (which runs girlswalker.com and fashionwalker.com) and the outfits donned by the models are made available for purchase on the spot through Fashionwalker's mobile site.

 In June 2015, the event's license was purchased by the Japanese media company DLE (company) from Branding Inc. The first TGC to be organized by DLE was held on September 27, 2015.
 In July 2016, DLE took over complete control of TGC from Branding Inc., creating a new governing company, W Media.

+In 2025, Shigeru Ishiba became the first Japanese prime minister to appear at the fashion show.